get-on-the-bus/get-on-the-bus.github.io/meet-our-team.md

 # Meet Our Team

+We are a diverse group of San Antonio locals who share the belief that public transportation is an important part of the infrastructure of a vibrant and growing city.

 ![Misty Garcia](https://s3.amazonaws.com/alumni.codeup.com/Misty.jpg)

 Misty Garcia has a background in social justice and electrical engineering.
 She works at CaptureRX as a data management analyst.